-I have finally somewhat figured out how to do things in 3D and am currently getting the hang of using nodes and simulating stuff in Blender.
+I have finally somewhat figured out how to do things in 3D.
+While I mainly focus on Blender’s 2d Animation tools, I am also getting the hang of modelling, animating and simulating 3D elements in Blender.
 Here are some of the Renders i made as part of my learning experience.

 Thanks to an addon i can finally do cool landscapes and parts of cities, by just selecting the part i want on the map and adding particles and textures.